Instrument with Actions

 Getting Started

-In order to create an Application User, you must first create a project and application using either the Dashboard or API.
-Once this is done, make a note of the Application API Key (not the Trusted Application API Key) for use later on.
+To create an Application User, you must first create a project and application using the Dashboard or API.
+After this is done, make a note of the Application API Key (not the Trusted Application API Key) for use later on.

-of the web page(s) to be instrumented, with only the following minor modification:
+Add the following snippet to the <body> of the web page(s) to be instrumented, with the following change:

 <!-- evrythng.js SDK -->